truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

    c.
 Enter a user name for logging into the remote system in **Username**.

    c.
-Select the private key from the SSH keypair that you use to transfer the public key on the remote NAS from the **Private Key** dropdown.
+Select the private key from the SSH key pair that you use to transfer the public key on the remote NAS from the **Private Key** dropdown.

    d.
 Click **Discover Remote Host Key** after properly configuring all other fields to query the remote system and automatically populate the **Remote Host Key** field.